-- Ensure that tenants are treated in a fair and consistent way. - Take a zero-tolerance approach to damp and mould. - Raise awareness of landlord and tenant responsibilities on damp and mould. - Focus on working in partnership with tenants ensuring that a safe and healthy living environment is provided. - Undertake effective investigations and implement all reasonable remedial repair solutions and improvements to eradicate damp including managing and controlling condensation. - Ensure that tenants have access to and/or are provided with comprehensive advice and guidance on managing and controlling damp and condensation. - Comply with statutory requirements and good practice. - Maximise the available budgets and ensure that they are used effectively and efficiently to deal with damp and condensation problems. - Ensure that the fabric of our property is protected from deterioration and damage resulting from damp and condensation. - We will ensure that our teams and our contractors operatives are able to: - Spot signs of condensation, damp and mould and understand the causes of these. - Carry out preventative maintenance to reduce the occurrence of damp and mould. - Know our stock and the archetypes of properties that are likely to suffer from damp and mould (e.g. solid wall insulation) and the components in our properties which may cause damp. - Make sure that appropriate budget levels are assigned to reducing the cause of damp and mould.
+- Ensure that tenants are treated in a fair and consistent way. - Take a zero-tolerance approach to damp and mould.

+- Raise awareness of landlord and tenant responsibilities on damp and mould. - Focus on working in partnership with tenants ensuring that a safe and healthy living environment is provided. - Undertake effective investigations and implement all reasonable remedial repair solutions and improvements to eradicate damp including managing and controlling condensation. - Ensure that tenants have access to and/or are provided with comprehensive advice and guidance on managing and controlling damp and condensation. - Comply with statutory requirements and good practice in line with the relevant targets for delivering a resolution. - Ensure that appropriate budget levels are assigned to reducing the cause of damp and mould. - Maximise the available budget and ensure it is used effectively and efficiently to deal with damp and condensation problems. - Ensure that the fabric of our property is protected from deterioration and damage resulting from damp and condensation. - We will ensure that our teams and our contractors operatives are able to: - Spot signs of condensation, damp and mould and understand the causes of these. - Carry out preventative maintenance to reduce the occurrence of damp and mould. - Know our stock and the archetypes of properties that are likely to suffer from damp and mould (e.g. solid wall insulation) and the components in our properties which may cause damp.